-Fire on ferry: Emergency incident at Auckland ferry terminal
+Fire on ferry: Firefighters board Fullers passenger vessel at sea

+Firefighters boarded a Fullers passenger ferry at sea and extinguished a blaze which broke out in the vessel's engine.

+Smoke was visible inside the cabin during the fire so all passengers were moved onto the outside deck.

-Fire and Emergency NZ personnel have arrived at the ferry terminal in downtown Auckland in response to an emergency incident.
+Fire and Emergency NZ personnel scrambled to the ferry terminal in downtown Auckland in response to the blaze and waited for the ferry to dock.

-They were responding to reports of a fire on a Fullers passenger ferry.

-Several fire trucks and crew were at the ferry terminal on Quay St.

-It is understood firefighters are waiting for a passenger ferry to dock in Auckland.

-Fire and Emergency NZ shift manager Craig Dally said there had been a fire in one of the engines of a Fullers passenger ferry that had since been extinguished.
+Fire and Emergency NZ shift manager Craig Dally said there had been a fire in one of the engines of the passenger ferry that had since been extinguished.

-The ferry, carrying about 97 people, was on its way into the downtown pier, he said.
+The ferry was on its way into the downtown pier, he said.

 "We have got a couple of crews there waiting to meet it, just to make sure the fire is out."

-An Auckland Transport spokeswoman said the fire was in the engine room of the Fullers Quick Cat ferry, en route back from Waiheke Island for the 2pm service.
+An Auckland Transport spokeswoman said the fire occurred in the engine room of the Fullers Quick Cat ferry, which was en route back from Waiheke Island for the 2pm service.

-The fire was now extinguished and the ferry was making its way to Auckland under one engine.
+The ferry was making its way to Auckland using one engine and travelling at 7.5 knots.

 There were 97 passengers on board and five crew members.